sundar19/Ozone_motors/Jetson_cap_touch/Readme.txt

 Use:
 whereis pip3

-Know where the pip3 is located , delete it and reinstall pip3 and place it in the same directory.
+Find where the pip3 is located , delete it (sudo rm -rf pip3) and reinstall pip3 (sudo apt-get install python3-pip) and place it in the same directory.

 NOTE:
 In case sudo apt-get install package_name doesnt work: